glasschmuck58/ApfelbaumGallery/README.md

 # ApfelbaumGallery
 A simple Wordpress gallery.
 The images in the gallery are hosted on Pinterest.
+XXX